ClaraML96/ClaraML96.github.io/index.markdown

 - [MTA Subway Hourly Ridership Data (2020–2024)](https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-2020-2024/wujg-7c2s/about_data)
 - [Major Subway Incident Reports (2020–2024)](https://data.ny.gov/Transportation/MTA-Subway-Major-Incidents-2020-2024/j6d2-s8m2/about_data)

-We explore how planned events like the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon) and New years eve influence the flow of commuters.
+We explore how planned events like the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon) and [New years eve](https://www.timessquarenyc.org/nye/nye-landing) influence the flow of commuters.
 Our analysis reveals patterns that not only highlight the subway's responsiveness but also offer insights into the city's resilience and adaptability.

-Join us as we uncover the narratives hidden within the numbers, illustrating how the subway serves as a barometer for New York City's ever-changing landscape.

 ## ACT I : Understanding the subway usage

-text
+Before we dive into the bigger events in the big apple, we will first explore how the subway is used and its ridership on a daily basis

 <div class="map-container">
     <iframe